razerazeu/razerazeu/README.md

 # Hi there 👋, I'm Omar Hossam

 Welcome to my GitHub profile!
-I'm a passionate **Computer Science student** who loves **coding, building projects, and exploring new technologies**.
+I'm a passionate Computer Science student who loves coding, building projects, and exploring new technologies.

 ---